You've Got Tech Problems, and I've Got Answers. Let's Do This.

 Who am I?

-A mom of two.
-A wife.
-A daughter.
-A friend.
-A business owner for over 10 years.
+A mom of three kids and four dogs.
+A business owner for over 15 years.
 A graduate of Cornell University.
 An animal lover.
-A school volunteer.
-A gardener.
-A soccer player.
-An IMAX movie fanatic.
+A champion of education.
+A gardener and plant lover.
 A science nerd.
 A tech geek.
 An extrovert.
-A snuggler of children and dogs that are too big to be lap dogs but they try anyway.
-A daydreamer of Marvel Cinematic storylines.
-An admirer of cupcakes.
+A fan of good tea and fresh shortbread.
 A Google search master.
 A problem solver.
 A California girl in Oregon.
-Funny.
-Loyal.
-Unshakable.
-Confident under pressure.
+An admirer of summer but a lover of snow.